EndPointCorp/end-point-blog/2010/07/26/localize-in-destroy.html.md

 I have been conditioned now for many years in Perl to trust the relationship of $@ to its preceding eval.
-The relationship goes something like this: if you have string or block eval, immediately after its execution, $@ will either be false or it will contain the die message of that eval (or the generic "Died at ..." message if none is provided).
-Implicit here is that evals contained within an eval have their effects on $@ concealed, unless the containing eval "passes on" the inner eval's die.
+The relationship goes something like this: if you have string or block eval, immediately after its execution, $@ will either be false or it will contain the die message of that eval (or the generic “Died at ...” message if none is provided).
+Implicit here is that evals contained within an eval have their effects on $@ concealed, unless the containing eval “passes on” the inner eval’s die.

 To quickly demonstrate: